-When Joan, age 47, came to PT Central she had been suffering for three weeks with consistent neck pain that was radiating to her right shoulder blade.
+When Joan, age 42, came to Redbud, she had been suffering for three weeks with consistent neck pain that was radiating to her right shoulder blade.
 However, she had not suffered any trauma that might have caused the pain.
-Her pain rating was a 6 out of 10 and was struggling to bend and rotate towards her right side.
+Her pain rating was a 6 out of 10, and she was struggling to bend and rotate towards her right side.
 Joan was also suffering daily headaches as a result of the pain.

 How We Helped: After examination by a PT Central therapist, Joan was prescribed manual physical therapy and exercise to be completed in 6 total visits over the course of 3 weeks.